ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

    If you plan to use the encryption key of another account, the previous steps must be performed on the other account.
 You can't list the resources of another account even if you are authorized to use them.
    {: note}

+1. If you are a customer with special access to preview the regional file share profile, you can use the `rfs` profile to create a file share.
+To be able to create and manage a regional file share from the CLI, set the appropriate environmental variable with the following command.

+    ```sh
+    export IBMCLOUD_IS_FEATURE_SHARE_DENALI_REGIONAL_AVAILABILITY=true
+    ```
+    {: pre}

+    The CLI returns the properties for "Allowed Access Protocols", "Availability Mode", "Bandwidth", and "Storage Generation" only when this environmental variable is set to "true".

 1. Specify the `ibmcloud is share-create` command with the `--encryption-key` option to create a file share with customer-managed encryption.
 The `encryption_key` option must be followed by a valid CRN for the root key in the key management service.
 If you want to enable encryption in transit, too, specify that in the mount target JSON.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.